 A student of Jerry Robbins and Bob Fosse, he is easily one of the most versatile performers to have ever graced a Broadway stage.
 The presence of the showman on a stage is reputedly luminous and talking to him it’s easy to see why.

 His voice is so alive and vital that even as I’m speaking to him, it’s hard to picture that this man led the original Broadway production of Pippin in 1972.
 He sounds like he could be leading the 2012 revival!

 “The show I am bringing to you is called Steppin’ Out and I just can’t wait to share it with Australian audiences.
 This is my Australian debut.
 I’m performing first in Adelaide at the cabaret festival, and then in Melbourne and Sydney.
 It’s going to be just great!
 It’s a beautiful show and I’m very proud of it.”

 The Adelaide Cabaret Festival has such a spectacularly diverse line up this year that the presence of a showman such as Ben – one of the chief exponents of the choreography of the legendary Bob Fosse – feels like the cherry on the icing.
 With such a rich background of work on Broadway, in film and television to draw on (he’s worked with Barbra!
 Enough said!)
-I ask what elements of his career have shaped the show?“I’ve taken inspiration from so many incredible people and so this is my chance to pay tribute to them“
+I ask what elements of his career have shaped the show?

 “It’s more than just me man.
 It’s my career, sure, but I’ve taken inspiration from so many incredible people and so this is my chance to pay tribute to them.
 Frank Sinatra and Sammy Davis Junior, Stephen Schwartz and Bob Fosse – these are special people and they’ve been a big part of the journey.
 And that’s what this show is.
 It’s the story of my journey and I want to take you all there with me.”